Interested in the connection between technology and communication? Study the Master of English and New Media Studies.

-Master of English and New Media Studies candidates explore the increasingly important connection between new media and spoken, written or visual communication in English.
+In the Master of English and New Media Studies you explore the increasingly important nexus between new media and spoken, written or visual communication in English.
 The programme culminates in a two-semester research project of an experimental, theoretical, creative or practice-based nature.

-Candidates' projects might deploy online analytic tools (Twitter analytics, Google trends) to examine trends in social media, or use conventional analytic practices (corpus analysis, multimodal analysis, critical discourse analysis) to investigate emerging forms of web communication, such as internet memes.
+Students' projects could include online analytic tools (twitter analytics, google trends) to examine trends in social media, or use conventional analytic practices (corpus analysis, multimodal analysis, critical discourse analysis) to investigate emerging forms of web communication, including internet memes.

 You will also be prepared for doctoral study.